Hari-sh-S/investing-scanner/DEPLOYMENT_SUMMARY.md

 ## ✅ What's Been Done

-Your Sigma Scanner Replica is ready for deployment!
+Your Investing Scanner is ready for deployment!
 Here's what has been set up:

 ### 1. Git Repository Initialized
 - ✅ Local Git repository created